LispCookbook/cl-cookbook/README.md

 [contributing]: CONTRIBUTING.md
 [bundler-v2]: https://stackoverflow.com/questions/54087856/cant-find-gem-bundler-0-a-with-executable-bundle-gemgemnotfoundexceptio

-## Using GNU Guix
+## Development with GNU Guix

-To enter an environment in which all the required software dependencies are available, run `guix shell` in the project root directory.
+To enter a development environment in which all the required software dependencies are made available, run `guix shell` in the project's root directory.
+The provided Guix [manifest file](manifest.scm) will be automatically sourced after giving [authorization](https://guix.gnu.org/manual/devel/en/html_node/Invoking-guix-shell.html) for Guix to do so.

 ## Support